EXECUTIVE COUNCIL

 Student Congress Vice President

-Sheryl is also a proud alum of WACFL.
+Sheryl is also a proud alum of WASDL.
 She competed in Policy Debate and Speech at Ft.
 Hunt High School in Alexandria, VA.
-Sheryl is the Speech and Debate Coach at Dominion High School in Sterling, VA and teaches US History there as well.
+Sheryl is the Speech and Debate Coach at Dominion High School in Sterling, VA, and teaches US History there as well.
 She has served WACFL as the Vice-President or Tournament Director of Student Congress since 2012.

-Sheryl strongly believes that speech and debate helps students find their voice and lays the groundwork for success later in life just as it did for her.
-She serves the WACFL and NCFL community to pay it forward for today’s students and in honor and gratitude for those who enabled her to learn and succeed in both Speech and Debate and all endeavors in her future.
+Sheryl strongly believes that speech and debate help students find their voice and lay the groundwork for success later in life, just as it did for her.
+She serves the WASDL and NCFL community to pay it forward for today’s students and in honor and gratitude for those who enabled her to learn and succeed in both Speech and Debate and all her future endeavors.

-In addition to Speech and Debate, Sheryl enjoys spending time with her family, reading, travel, and solving puzzles.
+In addition to Speech and Debate, Sheryl enjoys spending time with her family, reading, traveling, and solving puzzles.

 Student Congress Tournament Director